 In this post, we’re going to review our top 10 hikes in Glacier National Park.
 We will include hikes for every skill level and give you a good idea of what to expect so you can get the most out of your trip.

-Summer is a great time to visit the park, but is also the busiest time of the year for that reason.
+Summer is a great time to visit the park but it is also the busiest time of the year for that reason.
 If you decide to go during the summer, we recommend starting early to beat the crowds and for the best bet to see wildlife.
 Not to mention you will get to see the beautiful sunrise as it turns the mountains into an awe-inspiring shade of orange.

 If you do encounter wildlife, be sure to stop and wait for them to move away.
 Not only will this keep from scaring them off, but it is a good safety measure as a scared animal can become aggressive.

-Our top picks have varied difficulty levels, distances, and elevations.
+Our top picks have varying difficulty levels, distances, and elevations.
 We’ll review each and discuss some highlights so that you can choose which options are best for you and anyone you might be traveling with.

 As always, plan ahead.
 Check for safety advisories and pack the necessary gear and provisions.
 A safe hike is a happy hike!